-Eighteen years later, weekly classes are still going strong.
+Twenty-three years later, weekly classes are still going strong.
 Our students love being able to spend a full two hours or more discussing a card and then having the chance to practice and exchange readings.
 Numerous lasting friendships have been formed in class as well.
 We’re proud of the many students who have earned a Tarot School Degree; they have become confident and competent professional readers, whether or not they read for the public.

 Developing a Teaching Style